-Delayed attentional reengagement account.
-The delayed attentional reengagement account introduced by Nieuwenstein and his colleagues (Nieuwenstein, 2006; Nieuwenstein, Chun, van der Lubbe, & Hooge, 2005; Nieuwenstein & Potter, 2006; Nieuwenstein, Potter,

-& Theeuwes, 2009) suggests that the AB reflects the dynamics of attentional selection.
-When a dual-target RSVP stream is viewed, the presentation of T1 elicits the deployment of top-down attentional resources to that stimulus.
-However, once target information ceases to be presented (due to the appearance of either a distractor or a blank gap in the RSVP stream), these resources are disengaged from the RSVP stream.
-In this model, the AB occurs because subjects are unable to rapidly reengage top-down attention to T2 shortly after it has been disengaged from the T1 stimulus.
-Lag 1 sparing results from attention's being sustained for T2 processing because T1 is followed by additional goal-relevant target information (T2) rather than by irrelevant information (distractor/blank gap).
-This model makes no specific prediction regarding the cause of lag 1 sparing-whether it is determined by the nature of the T1+1 stimulus or the temporal distance between T1 and T2-because, in this framework, both the duration of the T1 enhancement and the nature of the post-T1 information influence RSVP performance.
+The delayed attentional reengagement account introduced by Nieuwenstein and his colleagues (Nieuwenstein, 2006; Nieuwenstein, Chun, van der Lubbe, & Hooge, 2005; Nieuwenstein & Potter, 2006; Nieuwenstein, Potter & Theeuwes, 2009), suggests that the AB reflects the dynamics of attentional selection: When viewing a dual-target RSVP stream, the presentation of the first target elicits the deployment of top-down attentional resources to that stimulus.
+However, once target information ceases to be presented (either due to the appearance of a distractor or a blank gap in the RSVP stream), these resources are disengaged from the RSVP stream.
+In this model, the AB occurs because subjects are unable to rapidly re-engage top-down attention to the second target shortly after it has been disengaged from the first target stimulus.
+Lag 1 sparing results from attention being sustained for T2 processing because T1 is followed by additional goal-relevant target information (T2) rather than by irrelevant information (distractor/blank gap).
+This model makes no specific prediction regarding the cause of Lag 1 sparing - whether it is determined by the nature of the T1+1 stimulus or the temporal distance between T1 and T2 - because in this framework both the duration of the T1 enhancement and nature of the post-T1 information influences RSVP performance.

-It follows from this theory that experimental conditions that help reengage or sustain attention after T1 processing should diminish the AB.
-Consistent with this prediction, Nieuwenstein et al. (2005; see also Maki, Frigen, & Paulson, 1997) demonstrated that if T2 is immediately preceded by a distractor that shares featural characteristics with that target-a manipulation that should help reengage attention prior to T2 presentation-the AB is reduced.
+It follows from this theory that experimental conditions that help re-engage or sustain attention after T1 processing should diminish the AB.
+Consistent with this prediction, Nieuwenstein et al. (2005; see also Maki, Frigen & Paulson, 1997) demonstrated that if T2 is immediately preceded by a distractor that shares featural characteristics with that target - a manipulation that should help re-engage attention prior to T2 presentation - the AB is reduced.
 Furthermore, the AB was virtually abolished when the task required report of all the RSVP stimuli, an experimental condition that is presumed to continuously engage attention throughout the RSVP stream (Nieuwenstein & Potter, 2006).